ryogrid/SamehadaDB/README.md

 This code tree is based on Golang ported BusTub RDBMS codes: go-bustub.
 original codes of go-bustub are [here](https://github.com/brunocalza/go-bustub).

+# What is Samehada?
+- Samehada, which literally means shark skin, is a tool used to grate wasabi, usually for sushi, but also for other Japanese cuisines
+- Samehada features its grid shape that forms air bubbles between the grated wasabi, minimizing unnecessary spiceness
+- We are proud to call SamehadaDB because the grid produces a pleasant taste and aroma with a nice harmony
+- (The text in this section was contributed by [ujihisa](https://github.com/ujihisa).
+Thank you [ujihisa](https://github.com/ujihisa))

 ## Roadmap

 - [x] Predicates on Seq Scan